Puppy love: Westminster dog at the heart of a human romance

-“I guess when you’re passionate about it, it works,” said Thomas, who’s among a minority of people handling their own dogs at the nation’s most prestigious canine event.
+“I guess when you’re passionate about it, it works,” said Thomas, who was among a minority of people showing their own dogs at Westminster who haven’t made a career of dog handling.

-The gregarious Vinny was chosen Monday as best colored bull terrier (all-white ones show separately).
-He gets to try Tuesday night for top terrier, and if he succeeds, he’ll have a shot at the best in show crown.
+The gregarious Vinny was chosen Monday as best colored bull terrier (all-white ones show separately), an award he also won last year with a professional handler.
+He got to try Tuesday night for top terrier, taking his turn in Madison Square Garden and on TV’s Fox Sports 1, though another Vinny — a wire fox terrier — ultimately won the terrier group.

 The story goes like this: Thomas fell for bull terriers after seeing Spuds, the party animal of late-1980s Bud Light ads, but it was some time before she acquired one.
 When she eventually did, in 2001, the breeder pressed her to show the pup.

-Note: This story has been corrected to clarify that this is the first time at Westminster for the dog with his owner handling him, although the dog showed there previously with a professional handler.